FreeBeings-io/haf-plug-play/README.md

 # Hive Plug & Play (HAF) [BETA]

-**Customizable streaming and parsing microservice for custom_json ops on Hive.**
+**A turnkey tool to extract and process custom data sets from the Hive blockchain and create APIs for them.**

-*Plug & Play uses the Hive Application Framework to retrieve `custom_json` ops from Hive blocks.*
+*Plug & Play uses the Hive Application Framework.*

 ## Documentation